-Honeywell Claims the Most Powerful Quantum Computer of 2020
+Honeywell Claims the Most Powerful Analog Quantum Computer of 2020

 If you pay attention to electronics and photonics industry publications, 2020 seems to be the year of quantum computing.
 Companies ranging from IBM to Intel have sunk vast sums of money into developing proprietary technology for their quantum computing platforms.
 There are plenty of foreign competitors (especially in China).
 The research landscape tends to focus on scale, error rate, algorithms, and materials in the development of quantum computers.